andre-st/dotfiles/README.md

 	so many unheard podcasts etc accumulate.
 	MOC function keys can be configured to run any program:

+    - <kbd>F1</kbd> moves audios to `~/Downloads/mp3/[F1]-phone` for podcasts I plan to hear on my smartphone.
+        After uploading them to the phone I usually empty this directory, so mp3-dir is free of already/soon heard stuff
 	- <kbd>F4</kbd> [moves audios &gt; 14 minutes](manjaro/home/andre/.moc/move-longer-audio.sh)
 		to `~/Downloads/mp3/[F4]-longer/`
 		because I want to separate short audios from long ones (and MOC cannot sort by audio length)